-We began our journey toward greater sustainability more than 10 years ago because we believe that sustainability is important to remaining competitive in the medium-to-long term.
+We began our journey toward greater sustainability many years ago, because we believe that sustainability is key to remaining competitive in the medium-to-long term.
 Only by establishing lasting relationships based on trust and transparency with its stakeholders can a business retain its place in the market, generating value for the communities in which it operates.

 UniCredit was among the first banks to publish a sustainability report according to GRI guidelines.
-We have since also adopted the principles laid down by numerous international organizations, including the United Nations (the UN Global Compact, UNEP FI and UN PRI) and the International Finance Corporation (Equator Principles), and have adopted the London Benchmarking Group (LBG) model to ensure transparent reporting, which includes our contributions to the communities in which we operate.
+We have since also adopted the principles of many international organizations, including the United Nations (the UN Global Compact, UNEP FI and UN PRI) and the International Finance Corporation (Equator Principles), and the London Benchmarking Group (LBG) model to ensure transparent reporting, which includes our contributions to the communities in which we operate.

-Since 2014 we have adopted the IIRC reporting framework to describe our value creation over time.
+Since 2014 we have also adopted the International Integrated Reporting Council (IIRC) reporting framework to describe our value creation over time.

-The Group Sustainability unit, within Group Identity & Communications, reports directly to the CEO.
+The Group Sustainability unit, within Group Institutional Affairs and Sustainability, reports directly to the CEO.
 This direct line of communication strengthens our capacity to develop and fine-tune initiatives to contribute significantly to the long-term viability of our business.
-The unit's main activities are outlined on the Sustainability Governance page.
+For further details on UniCredit sustainability governance see our Sustainability Governance page.

 Our approach has developed through a long process of internal discussion, taking into account both the characteristics of our organization and best sustainability practices.
 We have identified three broad categories of activity that characterize the way we operate, each requiring the application of different mechanisms: